schochastics/timeless/cran-comments.md

-## Update from 0.2.2 to 0.2.3
+## Update from 0.2.3 to 0.2.4

-* fix CRAN warnings on r devel linux
+* fixed missing rustc version in DESCRIPtION

 ## R CMD check results